 From an interview of Derek Woodroffe by EEWeb

-I was bought up on electronics.
-At an early age I was introduced to ttl logic and computing, even before the PET and ZX80 were available.
+I was brought up on electronics.
+At an early age I was introduced to TTL logic and computing, even before the PET and ZX80 were available.
 My father was a ex-radar engineer who became an electronics repair man, who covered TV, radio, record players, and cassette players.
 For him, electronics was a hobby that turned into his profession.
 His enthusiasm directed my own interest.

 Afrer that, I spent ten Years in telecoms, and seven years as an Electronics/Software engineer in a theatrical/disco lighting company.
 After that I became a self employed programmer/computer engineer.